 2-hour guided walk exploring Newlyn’s maritime history and the surviving physical evidence for its evolution from seasonal fishing settlement to premier fishing port.

-2.5 hour guided cruise around Carrick Roads, discovering how thousands of years of human activity have left their mark within the Fal Estuary’s deep tidal basin and the side creeks flowing into it.
+2.5 hour guided evening cruise around Carrick Roads and King Harry's Reach, discovering how thousands of years of human activity have left their mark and the fascinating stories about those who lived beside and sailed these waters.

-3-hour guided boat trip from Newlyn, down the western side of Mount’s Bay to Mousehole and out along the open coast, pass Lamorna and Penberth to Porthcurno.
+3-hour guided boat trip from Newlyn, down the western side of Mount’s Bay to Mousehole and out along the open coast, pass Lamorna and Penberth towards Porthcurno.

 2-hour guided walk focused on the story and locations connected with the famous Newlyn School of Artists, late 19th century painters working in the ‘plein air’ style.